Why we show up to farmers markets year after year after year

 Reason #3 Experimenting with the future

-Another reason why we maintain a presence at the weekly market is so we can test our new ideas.
+Another reason why we maintain a presence at a weekly market is so we can test our new product ideas.
 That's how LiveBrine, our probiotic pickle juice got its start.

-For years, we've had a large 'double size' booth, a 10x20.
-In this 200 square feet of space we display our 35+ products, in colorful barrels.
-Within the next few weeks, we're going to increase to another booth size, making it 300 square feet total.
-What will the new space have?
+For years, we've run our market business inside a large 'double size' booth, a 10x20.
+In this 200 square feet of space we display our 40+ products, in colorful barrels.

-If you are in the Jacksonville, FL area (or if you're driving through) make it a point to stop at Riverside Arts Market.
+If you are in the Jacksonville/ St Augustine Florida area (or if you're driving through) make it a point to stop by.
 Come experience a really fun farmers market and defiantly stop by OMP to say hi.

 About Riverside Arts Market Jacksonville, Fl